atlza/hugo-static-startpage/readme.md

 ### Adding content

-You can add **a new section to the homepage** via running
+You can add **a new section to the startpage** via editing

 ```
-hugo new homepage/my-new-content.md
+vim content/_index.md
 ```

-To create **a page separate from the homepage**, run
+You can add icons for links in /content/icons/ folder

 ```
-hugo new my-new-page.md
+cd /content/icons/
 ```

 ## Issues / Feedback / Contributing